raohmaru/CFC/o8g/Documents/CFC-Rules.md

 ## Glossary

 __Become Another Card__
-When a card becomes another card (it is transformed), all of the card's properties are replaced by the other card's properties.
+When a card becomes another card (this is, it is transformed), all of the card's properties are replaced by the other card's properties.
 If the card is a character, the BP is replaced by the other card BP (even if that character has received damage).
 Any back-up on the card is discarded.

 The current state of the transformed card does not change (fresh, freeze, etc), but all effects applied on the card are terminated.

+If a transformed card goes to a pile (deck, discard pile or removed pile), it is transformed back to its original card.

 __Copy Ability__
 To copy an ability from a character and give it to another character.
-Any existing abilities of the target character are replaced with the copy ability.
+Any existing abilities of the target character are replaced with the copied ability.

 __Give Ability__
 See *Steal Ability*.

 __Freeze__
-A character in a "freeze" state (or *frozen*) can't attack, counterattack or activate <span class="ab ab-trigger">■</span> abilities.
+A character in a "freeze" state (or *frozen*) can't attack, counter-attack or activate <span class="ab ab-trigger">■</span> abilities.

 __Fresh__
 A character that has just entered the ring in your turn.

 __KO__
-Whenever a character's BP lowers to zero, that character is KO'ed and it is into the discard pile.
+Whenever a character's BP lowers to zero, that character is KO'ed and it is placed into the discard pile.

 __Lose Ability__
 To remove an ability from a character.